 Contents:

-Scroll down for a detailed review of both platforms and to discover our top ten cheapest Stocks and Shares ISAs for buying, selling, and holding a wide variety of instruments, including stocks, shares, bonds, funds, ETFs, investment trusts, and other investment products.
+We’ve compiled a list of some of the best Stocks and Shares ISAs in the UK.
+These are our top investment ISAs for buying, selling, and managing a wide variety of instruments, including stocks, bonds, funds, ETFs, investment trusts, and other investment products.

 We have also included a column which tells you if a Stocks and Shares ISA is flexible.
 If your Stocks and Shares ISA is flexible, you can withdraw money and deposit it back in the same tax year without losing your ISA allowance.
 For example, if you pay £20,000 into a flexible ISA, you can take it all out and pay it back in again within the same tax year.
 You cannot do this with a non-flexible ISA.